jeremybrooks/jinx/README.md

   * photosets.comments

 ## Additional API's Available In Latest Source
-  * photos.upload (This is only the checkTickets method; uploading of images will be next)
+  * photos.upload (this is the photos.upload endpoint, which allows you to check tickets)
+  * synchronous upload of photos (see PhotosUploadApi.upload method)

 ## Not Yet Implemented